StingerWrapper.jl - Part 3

 the

-. - We can encode the offsets from the base pointer required to load each field as
+Symbolis part of the names of the fields inStingerGraph. - We can encode the offsets from the base pointer required to load each field as

 the value of the

-implementation is given below.
+Enuminstance.
+An examplegetindeximplementation is given below.

 function getindex(x::Stinger, field::StingerFields)